Posterior Continuation with Noise-Conditioned Frequency Exposure for Diffusion Inverse Problems: Appendix

-Consequently, both the gradient Lipschitz constant (Lemma~\ref{lem:cond_smooth}) and the stability condition in Theorem~\ref{thm:unstable} become less restrictive when the likelihood is band-limited, providing a formal explanation for why full-band enforcement at high noise levels can be more schedule- and operator-sensitive. \end{corollary}
+Consequently, the gradient Lipschitz constant and the smoothness-driven step-size restriction are reduced under the band-limited likelihood.
+This helps explain why full-band enforcement at high noise levels can be more schedule- and operator-sensitive. \end{corollary}